 Marketing has changed a lot in the last year.
 Many traditional marketing channels like billboards, retail space, and events are unavailable (or unreliable) as different countries go in and out of lockdown.

-TikTok noticed that user downloads went up significantly during the pandemic, so it’s a more secure marketing channel than anything physical at the moment.
+TikTok noticed that user downloads went up significantly during the pandemic according to a TikTok statistics, so it’s a more secure marketing channel than anything physical at the moment.
 If you’ve lost some of your marketing capacity, TikTok might be the gap-filler you’ve been looking for.

 Getting started with TikTok video marketing